Rolv-Apneseth/ps-typer/README.md

 1. Select a mode from the dropdown menu
 2. Click on begin and start typing!
 Characters typed correctly are highlighted green and characters typed incorrectly are highlighted red.
-3. When finished, a window will appear displaying your accuracy, average w.p.m and whether or not you set a daily or all-time highscore.
+3. When finished, a window will appear displaying your accuracy, average w.p.m and whether or not you set a daily or all-time high score.
-   - Note: The highscores are stored in the assets folder in highscores.pkl and backup_highscores.pkl and can be deleted if you want to reset your highscore.
+   - Note: The high scores are stored in the assets folder in `highscores.pkl` and `backup_highscores.pkl` and can be deleted if you want to reset your high score.
-     - There are however GUI options for resetting highscores in the Statistics window
+     - There are however GUI options for resetting high scores in the Statistics window

 ## Modes